alanxz/SimpleAmqpClient/README.md

 The corresponding library is SimpleAmqpClient

 The main interface to the library is the AmqpClient::Channel class.
-It represents a connection to an AMQP broker, the connection is established on contruction of an instance of this class.
+It represents a connection to an AMQP broker, the connection is established on construction of an instance of this class.

     AmqpClient::Channel::ptr_t connection = AmqpClient::Channel::Create("localhost");